vlaetansky/Applied-Energistics-2-Unofficial/README.md

 The API for Applied Energistics 2.
 It is open source to discuss changes, improve documentation, and provide better add-on support in general.

-Development and standard builds can be obtained at [GitHub releases](https://github.com/xsun2001/Applied-Energistics-2-Unofficial/releases) too.
+Development and standard builds can be obtained at [GTNH Jenkins](http://jenkins.usrv.eu:8080/job/Applied-Energistics) too.

 ### Maven